 - consecutive UL symbols, as described in Clause 11.1, or flexible symbols that are not SS/PBCH block symbols, starting from the first symbol, equal to or larger than a number of symbols provided by nrofsymbols in PUCCH-format1, or in PUCCH-format3, or in PUCCH-format4

-For paired spectrum, the UE determines the NPUCCHrepeat slots for a PUCCH transmission as the NPUCCHrepeat consecutive slots starting from a slot indicated to the UE as described in Clause 9.2.3 for HARQ-ACK reporting, or a slot determined as described in Clause 9.2.4 for SR reporting or in Clause 5.2.1.4 of [6, TS 38.214] for CSI reporting.
+For paired spectrum or supplementary uplink band, the UE determines the NPUCCHrepeat slots for a PUCCH transmission as the NPUCCHrepeat consecutive slots starting from a slot indicated to the UE as described in Clause 9.2.3 for HARQ-ACK reporting, or a slot determined as described in Clause 9.2.4 for SR reporting or in Clause 5.2.1.4 of [6, TS 38.214] for CSI reporting.

 If a UE would transmit a PUCCH over a first number NPUCCHrepeat>1 of slots and the UE would transmit a PUSCH with repetition Type A over a second number of slots, and the PUCCH transmission would overlap with the PUSCH transmission in one or more slots, and the conditions in Clause 9.2.5 for multiplexing the UCI in the PUSCH are satisfied in the overlapping slots, the UE transmits the PUCCH and does not transmit the PUSCH in the overlapping slots.